HoSHIZA/Ni-Scheduling/README.md

 ## Usage

+### Scheduled Tasks

 > ⚠️ Task must be an unmanaged struct because the scheduler does not work with managed code.

+> To use managed objects in unmanaged code, you can use the ManagerPtr struct.

 To use scheduler, you must define your task using the `IScheduledTask` interface.